sourcegraph/cra-github/README.md

 - `get_pr_comments` - Get all comments on a pull request

 ### Usage with AI Agents
-The MCP server can be accessed via HTTP at `/mcp` endpoints or run as a standalone stdio server.
+The MCP server runs as a standalone stdio server.
 See [`src/mcp/README.md`](src/mcp/README.md) for detailed configuration and usage instructions.

 ## Architecture